Dramatic Classic Gamine

 When we say someone doesn’t “pull something off,” we of course mean that their features don’t fit with what they’re wearing.

-That’s what we see above on Karlie Kloss.
+That’s what we see with Karlie Kloss.
 Her face doesn’t harmonize ideally with the hair, but her features are so strong, we’re paying more attention to them, anyway—and of course the bold makeup helps with that.

 Highly Dramatic faces are ultimately most harmonious in Dramatic lines.
 But of all the types, Dramatics tend to have the easiest time looking harmonious in fashion, hair, and makeup that goes outside their style guidelines.
 That’s the benefit of their imposing beauty.

-As we see above with Karlie Kloss and Jordana Brewster, Dramatic Classic Gamines tend to be flattered by bold, even avant-garde, makeup, especially if they have a lot of Dramatic.
+As we see above with Karlie Kloss, Jordana Brewster, and Vivica A. Fox, Dramatic Classic Gamines tend to be flattered by bold (even avant-garde) makeup, especially if they have a lot of Dramatic.

-Bold brows, tightlining, and extended wings in liquid liner are extremely flattering to Dramatics.
+Bold brows, tightlining, and extended liquid liner are extremely flattering to Dramatics.
 Gamines can do these elements, too, though shorter wings and brows tend to be more flattering.

 So Dramatic Classic Gamines are incredible in some of the hardest-to-pull-off makeup: the darkest eyeliner (within your color season) applied all the way around the eyes, and the darkest, most pigmented lips (for Dramatic), along with brightly-colored eyeliner and lipstick for Gamine.

-What the DCG type has a harder time pulling off is soft, delicate makeup, like gentle shimmer on the eyes and lips.
-Matte textures are really what best embodies their beauty.
+What the DCG type has a harder time pulling off is soft, delicate makeup, like a very glowy skin texture.
+Matte textures (or matte sheen, also called a “hard shine”) are really what best embodies their beauty.

 Your most flattering makeup is also highly dependent on your ratio of essences, as well as the essences expressed in your specific facial features.
 In general, more highly Dramatic makeup will consist of longer lines, darker colors (relative to your color palette), and an overall more intimidating, avant-garde feel.